ankitmehra25/JsBackend/README.md

-# this is backend project developed with javascript
+# This is backend project developed with javascript